 If you are bleeding very heavily or you feel faint or that you might pass out, call triple zero (000) immediately and ask for an ambulance.
 If calling triple zero (000) does not work on your mobile phone, try calling 112.

-There are several things that could cause bleeding between periods, such as changes to your hormonal levels, use of hormonal contraception or contraceptive devices, an infection, or an injury, for example.
+There are several things that could cause bleeding between periods, such as changes to your hormones levels, use of hormonal contraception or contraceptive devices, an infection, or an injury.

 - polyps (growths) in your uterus or cervix

 - abnormalities in the cervix or uterus

 - an ectopic pregnancy or the start of a miscarriage